envoyproxy/gateway/GOVERNANCE.md

 governance, marketing and future direction.
 Seats will be tied to organizations and not individuals and will be valid for 1 year from the start date.

-- Envoy core proxy maintainers [Member: Matt Klein; Start Date: 5/16/2022]
+- Envoy core proxy maintainers [Member: Matt Klein; End Date: 5/16/2023]
-- Tetrate [Member: Varun Talwar; Start Date: 5/16/2022]
+- Tetrate [Member: Varun Talwar; End Date: 5/16/2023]
-- VMware [Member: Winnie Kwon; Start Date: 5/16/2022]
+- VMware [Member: Winnie Kwon; End Date: 5/16/2023]
-- Ambassador Labs [Member: Richard Li; Start Date: 5/16/2022]
+- Ambassador Labs [Member: Richard Li; End Date: 5/16/2023]
-- Fidelity Investments [Member: Venkat Kasisomayajula / Rajarajan Pudupatti Sundari Jeyakodi; Start Date: 5/16/2022]
+- Fidelity Investments [Member: Venkat Kasisomayajula / Rajarajan Pudupatti Sundari Jeyakodi; End Date: 5/16/2023]
-- Tencent Holdings Limited [Member: Xunzhuo Liu; Start Date: 5/16/2022]
+- Tencent Holdings Limited [Member: Xunzhuo Liu; End Date: 5/16/2023]

 Steering seats will be evaluated once per year and new people/organizations can be nominated for being added to the steering committee based on contribution to the project or being a